-Who is running for Seattle mayor?
-Meet the candidates
+Filing deadline: Who is running for Seattle mayor?

-Below, we list the candidates who have announced they will run, with a brief note about their history and platform.
-We’ve also included the amount of campaign contributions they’ve received by April 10, as listed by Seattle.gov’s election website.
+Below, we list the candidates who have registered to run with the city, along with a brief note about their history and platform.
+We’ve also included the amount of campaign contributions they’ve received by May 19, as listed by Seattle.gov’s election website.

 Candidates for Mayor of Seattle